cilium/tetragon/README.md

 ## Local Development

-For help getting started with local development, you can refer to [DEVELOP.md][develop].
+For getting started with local development, you can refer to the [Development Guide][dev-guide].

-[develop]: ./DEVELOP.md
+[dev-guide]: ./docs/contributing/development/README.md

 ## Quickstart Guide